andres-gv/rasa-tools/rasa-deploy-with-Cortex-kubernetes-aws-eks/README.md

 ## 1.1 Description
 This is a deployment example of an intent-entity extractor built with [Rasa](https://rasa.com/docs/).

-The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI-APIs in AWS though  customizable infrastructures, including Kubernetes with CPUs and GPUs.
+The deployment is done by using [Cortex](https://docs.cortex.dev/), a very powerful open source software that allows to deploy AI-APIs in AWS though  customizable infrastructures, including Kubernetes with CPUs and GPUs.

+In [Cortex](https://docs.cortex.dev/) both, Realtime-APIs and Batch-APs can be deployed, in this repository a Realtime-API is deployed.

 ## 1.2 Requirements
 - A model built with [Rasa](https://rasa.com/docs/) for intent entity extraction.
 The model must be extracted, not in tar.gz.